Student Access to Online Learning: Achieving Digital Equality

 Students with learning disabilities may have a difficult time breaking their regular routines and learning from home for many reasons.
 Many students rely on the specialized training of the education professionals and caretakers they see at school each day.
 The Coronavirus and other situations that lead to school cancellations push students and their parents into difficult situations at home and this especially holds true for students with learning disabilities.
 Their parents or guardians may need to go to work, or work from home, and can’t offer them the attention and tools they need to make progress while learning at home.

-5 Challenges Facing Students Without Online Learning Access
+5 Challenges Created When Students Can’t Access Online Learning

 With the forced shift to online learning in light of the coronavirus pandemic, educators worry that many students with inadequate internet access or functional devices will fall behind their peers.
 Unable to connect virtually with teachers, research online, or collaborate on projects, these students face the risk of getting left behind their classmates.
 Below we address some the of the challenges students without access to internet must overcome in the face of forced school closures.